 Wallace has found that the most common dream in the entire world is being chased.
 This is normally rendered as a scary nightmare, but it is actually trying to tell you about your untapped potential.
 It’s identifying a challenge in a recent pursuit of something fulfilling in your life.

 As you can see by these five common dream interpretations, sleep and health can be powerfully intertwined.
+For example, dreaming of being sick may not actually mean you are sick but that you are low on energy or in need of human interaction.
 Listen to what your dreams are telling you for an improved life.